 Mañana tenemos que madrugar para escalar temprano el volcán.

 Tomorrow we get up at the crack of dawn to start climbing the volcano early.

-Estrenar is a very special word, one that is almost always filled with joy.
-Estrenar means ‘to try out for the first time.’
-You can use it when driving your new car for the first time, or when you put on those brand new pair of shoes you got for your birthday.
+Estrenar is a special word, one that is almost always full of joy.
+It means ‘to try out for the first time.’
+You can use it when driving your new car for the first time or when you don the new pair of shoes you got for your birthday.

 Estoy estrenando carro, lo acabo de sacar de la agencia.